Marko Meerits

-Marko Meerits (born 26 April 1992) is an Estonian professional footballer who currently plays as a goalkeeper for Nõmme Kalju and the Estonia national team.
+Marko Meerits (born 26 April 1992) is an Estonian professional footballer who currently plays as a goalkeeper for Paide Linnameeskond and the Estonia national team.

 Club career

 Flora

 Meerits came through the Flora youth system.
 He moved to Esiliiga club Warrior on loan for the 2008 season.
 Meerits made his debut in the Meistriliiga on 15 May 2010, in a 2–1 win over Kuressaare.
 He made 10 appearances in the 2010 season as Flora won their eighth Meistriliiga title.
 In the Estonian Supercup on 1 March 2011, Meerits kept a clean sheet against Levadia for 120 minutes, eventually winning the match 5–3 in a penalty shootout by saving Konstantin Nahk's attempt and converting a penalty himself.

 Vitesse

 On 7 July 2011, Meerits signed a three-year contract with Dutch Eredivisie club Vitesse.
 He made his debut in the Eredivisie on 7 August 2011, when he came on as a 21st-minute substitute replacing the injured Eloy Room and kept a clean sheet in a 0–0 away draw against ADO Den Haag.